Gene Access (CF, SMA & FXS)

 A Cystic Fibrosis, Spinal Muscular Atrophy, and Fragile X Syndrome screening test

-These Medicare items now make genetic carrier screening accessible to the wider Australian population; the test is covered once in an individual’s lifetime.
+These Medicare items now make genetic carrier screening accessible to the wider Australian population.

 Gene Access